Suzidat12/task/README.md

 - iterate over the array and push the square into the created list
 - Sort the created list at the end of the iteration
 - Then return another copy of the sorted array

+To run the application
+1. Setup Java runtime environment
+2. Install and configure maven
+3. Open the project in terminal/commdan line
+4. Then run with: mvn clean spring-boot:run

+To clean the project
+do: mvn clean
+To build the project(into .jar)
+do: mvn clean install